bsef22m056/ScholarBuzz/README.md

 # Project Backend – Clean Monolithic Architecture (Updated)

-This README reflects the updated backend structure for the project.
+This README explains the updated backend structure for the project.
-Initially, the backend was planned as a **Modular Monolith**, but after implementing the database and analyzing the domain relationships, the architecture has been consolidated into a **Clean Monolithic Architecture** to ensure proper maintainability and avoid violating module boundaries.
+Initially, the backend was planned as a **Modular Monolith**, but after implementing the database and analyzing the domain relationships, the architecture has been changed into a **Clean Monolithic Architecture** to ensure proper maintainability and avoid violating module boundaries.

 ---